 What Is the Time Limit To File a Construction Accident Claim in Florida?

 If you’re filing a workers’ compensation claim in Florida, you must report your injury to your employer within 30 days of the date of injury (or discovery of the injury).
 Otherwise, your benefits may be denied.
 You must file your petition for benefits within two years of the injury date (or discovery date).

 The deadline for filing a Florida personal injury lawsuit is more lenient, but you should still start building the case as soon as possible.
-You typically have four years from the accident date to file a third-party lawsuit.
-You have two years from the date of death to file a wrongful death lawsuit if your loved one died in a construction accident.
+You typically have two years from the accident date to file a third-party lawsuit.
+You also have two years from the date of death to file a wrongful death lawsuit if your loved one died in a construction accident.

 Schedule a Free Case Evaluation With an Experienced New Port Richey Construction Accident Lawyer Today

 If you or a loved one were injured or killed on a construction worksite in New Port Richey, FL, you have legal options for compensation.
 You may be entitled to benefits from your employer’s workers’ compensation insurance policy or damages through a personal injury or wrongful death lawsuit.

 The experienced New Port Richey construction accident attorneys at Winters & Yonker Personal Injury Lawyers will help you identify every course of action available.
 Contact our law office today to speak with our skilled lawyers about the compensation you can seek after the construction accident.